Federal & State Income Tax

 - All the money you make in a given year is your gross income.

 - We decided some of the money you make shouldn’t count toward you gross income.
-These deductions are for things society values.
-Such as…
+These deductions are for personal expenses from things society values (e.g. health insurance, job seeking, charitable donations, and so on)

 - Your gross income minus your deductions is your taxable income.